tlianfou/myManjaroiac/README.md

-# My Manjaro install and configuration
+# Mine install and configure of the Linux(Manjaro)

 This repositories is my experience on install Linux(Manjaro)